Author: Harish Seetamraju

 3. Choose a suitable algorithm that ticks all the boxes

-There is a vast range of forecasting solutions in the industry including simple moving averages, exponential smoothing, ARIMA, libraries like Prophet, and even more advanced algorithms that use neural networks.
+There is a vast range of demand forecasting solutions in the industry including simple moving averages, exponential smoothing, ARIMA, libraries like Prophet, and even more advanced algorithms that use neural networks.
 Without dwelling on every detail pertaining to the methods, some factors that can help one decide which one is more suitable for a particular business are outlined below.

 While accuracy is central to the whole exercise, production-grade solutions also need to consider scalability and maintainability depending on the scale of operations.
 Based on one’s business needs, explain-ability (for attributing changes in demand to a cause) could be important as well.
 For example, a marketing team might gain much more value if the model illustrates which promotions were more impactful.